SKYBIRDSGP/Quadruped-Isaac-Sim/quad_sim_train/quad_sim_train.md

 Now this completes our setup for the simulation and when applied to the quadruped, the robot literally takes any random actions.
 <video controls src="assets/quad_sim_setup.mp4" title="quad_random_actions"></video>

-Now, actions have to be trained using the Reinforcement Learning Algorithms in order to achieve any specific task we want.
+These actions now have to be trained using the Reinforcement Learning Algorithms in order to achieve any specific task we want.